Pylons/pyramid/docs/index.rst

    tutorials/bfgwiki/index.rst

-SQLAlchemy + url dispatch BFG Wiki tutorial, demonstrating how to build a :term:`url dispatch` based application using :term:`SQLAlchemy` and :term:`authentication`.
+SQLAlchemy + url dispatch Wiki tutorial, demonstrating how to build a :term:`url dispatch` based application using :term:`SQLAlchemy` and :term:`authentication`.
 Good for people with prior Pylons experience (or no experience at all).

 .. toctree::
    :maxdepth: 2